praeclarum/praeclarum.github.io/_posts/2022/2022-08-25-transformers-js.md

 That loads a tokenizer.
 Currently, I only support Sentence Piece Unigram models (good enough for most nets).
 I hope to support Byte Pair Encoding in the future (GPT’s preferred tokenization).

-With that tokenizer, you can convert strings into symbol lists:
+With that tokenizer, you can convert strings into token lists:

 ```js
 // Tokenize "Hello, world!"